 - The worship space whose limited capacity discourages new attenders as it gets harder to find seating without arriving early.

 - The reputation and legitimacy of the church.

 - The opportunities to serve in the church.

 - The resourcing of children and adult teaching, beginners courses and discipleship.

 - The social engagement and programmes of the church.

 - Life services such as marriage preparation classes or bereavement support.

-The model consists of one group of people: Church, measured by attendance or membership.
-There is no model of those outside church as demand is assumed potentially unlimited.
-In addition there is one variable Resource to represent one or more of the resources that enhance growth.
-Zero resource will mean no conversion/recruitment to the church is possible.
+The model consists of one group of people: “Church”, measured by attendance or membership.
+There is no model of those outside churches as demand is assumed potentially unlimited.
+In addition, there is one variable “Resource” to represent one or more of the resources that enhance growth.
+A zero resource will mean no conversion/recruitment to the church is possible.
 The resource has a maximum capacity.

 The dynamic hypotheses are: